The sisters rise early. Coffee is available from 4:oo a.m.

 A receptionist has to be available for our busy phone lines, and she also turns out many computerized calligraphy cards each day.
 People call to ask for our prayers or to request prayer remembrance cards sent out to family and friends for various occasions.
 Sister Secretary answers steady correspondence from all over the country.
 Sister Archivist preserves our long and graced history.
 Sister Librarian keeps our library filled with good books.

 Afternoons provide spaces for contemplative prayer, spiritual reading, study, or the development of personal hobbies, and rest.
-Holy days and holidays provide longer spaces for these pursuits.
+Holy days and holidays, and monthly retreat day provide longer spaces for these pursuits.
 Now that’s what you would call the bare bones of a day in the life…..